 I don’t know what the weather is like in your neck of the woods, but here in Ohio, spring has definitely not sprung.
 It’s cold, windy and super cloudy – which is pretty much a food blogger’s worst weather nightmare.
 And don’t even get me started on the fact that it has snowed the past few days.
 Snow – in April – it’s so not okay.

 Since the weather is very reminiscent of a November in Ohio, we’re craving hearty and comforting meals that are full of flavor.
-Our meal plan has consisted of Roasted Poblano Beef Stew, Zuppa Toscana (it’s better than Olive Garden’s – I promise) and this Chipotle Style Barbacoa.
+Our meal plan has consisted of Roasted Poblano Beef Stew, Zuppa Toscana (it’s better than Olive Garden’s – I promise), Smothered Burritos and this Chipotle Style Barbacoa.
 Whether you’re in the mood for tacos, burritos or a huge plate of nachos to nosh on during the NBA playoffs, this incredibly flavorful and smoky beef is a must.
 It’s just as good as Chipotle’s, but it’s made in a slow cooker – right in your own kitchen.
-It’s even great shredded over a pile of boring white rice.
+It’s even great shredded over a pile of boring white rice or wrapped up in zucchini tortillas.
 Versatility, guys – there’s nothing better than versatility.

 My brother introduced me to this recipe back in December and we’ve had it no less than six times since then.
 I now make sure that I have a can of chipotles in adobo in the pantry at all times.
 My side of the family likes heat, and a lot of it.
 Basically, if there are not little beads of sweat gathering on our faces, it’s just not hot enough.

 However, I also have to feed Eric, and he’s definitely not a huge fan of spice, so I love that I can control the level of heat in this recipe by simply adjusting the number of chipotle peppers I include.
 The rest of us just keep a bottle of Sriracha nearby to kick things up a notch.